Where and when will tutoring take place?

 - Support via Skype with an AUNE Writing Center tutor.

 - Virtual Writing Center (VWC) support via e-tutoring.

-Generally, no. You should bring a hard copy with you to the tutoring session, or you can attach your paper when signing up (or email it to yourself), so you can view the paper from the center’s laptop.
-Most student’s find it easiest to work from a hard copy.
+Generally, no. You should bring a copy with you to the tutoring session, or you can attach your paper to your appointment so you can view the paper during your session.
 For phone and Skype sessions, particularly if the paper is long, we recommend allowing the tutor to view the paper ahead of time; in that case, you should sign up for two, hour-long sessions.
 The tutor will review the paper independently during the first hour, and you’ll have a phone or Skype session during the second hour.

-This varies, based on the type of work being done.
-Generally, a student can review up to 5 pages in a single session, but it make take longer if you want a lot of sentence-level feedback.
+This varies based on the type of work being done.
+Generally, you can go over a 5-10 page paper in a single session, but it make take longer if you want a lot of sentence-level feedback.
 To work on longer assignments, you should consider signing up for more than one session.

-If you are looking for a quick fix, the AUNE Writing Center is not the place for you.
 Our mission is to help students become better writers by providing support and peer feedback.
 This means we work to help you improve your writing, but you do still need to make changes yourself.
 We do not offer professional editing or proofreading services.

 My papers just need proofreading.
 Will you correct my grammatical errors and spelling mistakes?

 Peer tutors can help you improve your editing skills, but they will not edit, proofread, or revise your paper for you.
 A peer tutor can identify areas of concern in your paper (including grammar, syntax, word choice, etc.), and then they can help you make improvements in the rest of the paper.
 A peer tutor might also work with you on a single area of concern throughout your paper (fragments, for example).
 Generally, we want to work from big to small, reviewing content and organization before surface matters.
 But tutors will start each session by asking you what you want to work on.